Bible-Translation-Tools/scripture-burrito/README.md

 | `dublin_core.format` | flavor-specific metadata and ingredient MIME types |
 | `projects` / files in the container | `ingredients` and flavor-specific scope data |

-The [WA-Catalog/en_ulb](https://content.bibletranslationtools.org/WA-Catalog/en_ulb) repository is a good real-world example of an RC repository that maps naturally to a Scripture Burrito.

 ## Building